DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 <h3 style="color: purple;">Read to Me Club</h3>

 Over the summer, use the Read to Me Log to record all the books you read together.
-For every 10 books (up to 30 books) you share with grownup, you will be entered into a special raffle.
+For every 10 books (up to 30 books) you share with a grownup, you will be entered into a special raffle.

 </div>
 <br />